Vegetable Gardening for Beginners: The Complete Guide

 Why garden, you ask?
 How about enjoying the best vegetables and fruit you’ve ever eaten?
 If you’ve never tasted garden-fresh food, you will be amazed by the sweet, juicy flavors and vibrant textures.
 There’s absolutely nothing quite like fresh veggies, especially if you grow them yourself—which you can!

 It may seem daunting initially, but gardening is a very rewarding hobby.
-On this page, we’ll highlight the basics of vegetable gardening and planning: how to pick the right site for your garden, how to create the right-size garden, and how to select which vegetables to grow.
+On this page, we’ll highlight the basics of vegetable gardening and planning: how to pick the right site for your garden, how to choose a plot size, and how to select which vegetables to grow.

 Pick the Right Location